ethereum/ethereum-org-website/src/content/staking/solo/index.md

 <ExpandableCard title="Can I deposit more than 32 ETH?">
 Each key-pair associated with a validator requires exactly 32 ETH to be activated.
 More ETH deposited to a single set of keys does not increase rewards potential, as each validator is limited to an <a href="https://www.attestant.io/posts/understanding-validator-effective-balance/">effective balance</a> of 32 ETH.
 This means that staking is done in 32 ETH increments, each with it's own set of keys and balance.

 Do not deposit more than 32 ETH for a single validator.
-It will not increase your rewards, and it will be locked until the planned Shanghai update.
+It will not increase your rewards.
+If a withdrawal address has been set for the validator, excess funds over 32 ETH will be automatically withdrawn to this address during the next <a href="/staking/withdrawals/#validator-sweeping">validator sweep</a>.

 If solo staking seems too demanding for you, consider using a <a href="/staking/saas/">staking-as-a-service</a> provider, or if you're working with less than 32 ETH, check out the <a href="/staking/pools/">staking pools</a>.
 </ExpandableCard>